jacques00077/alx-zero_day/README.md

 Readme first
-I am very excited about the alx programme
+I am super excited about the alx programme